Applications are now closed. Please check back in August 2025

 Past Award Winners

-This program, in collaboration with ELEVATE Orlando, aims to offer mentorship to high school students who are interested in the medical field and come from an underrepresented background.
+This program, in collaboration with ELEVATE Orlando, aims to offer mentorship to high school students who are interested in the medical field and attend our partner central Florida High Schools.
 We, along with physicians from the community, faculty, and other medical students, hope to give these high school students an informative view into the medical field and serve as resources for them to ask questions, set goals, and achieve those goals.
 We will be offering panels, field trips, and mentoring groups to give these students the tools they need for success.

 SHIELD (Syringe exchange, Harm reduction, Infection Elimination Longitudinal Directives)